grpc/proposal/A72-open-telemetry-tracing.md

 ## Proposal
 ### gRPC OpenTelemetry Tracing API
-We will add tracing functions in grpc-open-telemetry plugin, along with OpenTelemetry metrics [gRPC A66][A66].
+We will add tracing functions in grpc-open-telemetry plugin, along with OpenTelemetry metrics [gRFC A66][A66].
 Languages will keep using gRPC infrastructures, e.g. interceptor and stream tracer to implement the feature, the same as Census.

 The OpenTelemetry API will coexist with the OpenCensus API.
 Only one